co2-git/narwal/README.md

 ## alpha - do not use (yet)

-`narwal` (NodeJS) is a loosely coupled structure-data architecture for modeling and moving around your MySQL data.
+`narwal` is a **loosely coupled structure-data architecture** for modeling and moving around MySQL data.

 # Install